Se Amar Mon Kereche

 Se Amar Mon Kereche (English: He/She Stole My Heart) is a 2012 Bengali romantic action film directed by Sohanur Rahman Sohan.
 The film stars Shakib Khan and Tinni in the lead roles, with Ahmed Sharif, Misha Sawdagor and Alamgir in supporting roles.
-Se Amar Mon Kereche released on 20 August 2012.
-This movie is inspired by the American film French Kiss.
+Se Amar Mon Kereche was released on 20 August 2012.
+This movie was inspired by the American film French Kiss.